ViTaMIn: Learning Contact-Rich Tasks Through Robot-Free Visuo-Tactile Manipulation Interface: Abstract

 \section{Abstract}

 Tactile information plays a crucial role for humans and robots to interact effectively with their environment, particularly for tasks requiring the understanding of contact properties.
 Solving such dexterous manipulation tasks often relies on imitation learning from demonstration datasets, which are typically collected via teleoperation systems and often demand substantial time and effort.
-To address these challenges, we present \MethodAcronym, an embodiment-free manipulation interface that seamlessly integrates visual and tactile sensing into a hand-held gripper, enabling data collection without the need for teleoperation.
+To address these challenges, we present \MethodAcronym, an embodiment-free manipulation interface that integrates visual and tactile sensing into a hand-held gripper, enabling multi-modality data collection without the need for teleoperation.
 Our design employs a compliant Fin Ray gripper with tactile sensing, allowing operators to perceive force feedback during manipulation for more intuitive operation.
-Additionally, we propose a multimodal representation learning strategy to obtain pre-trained tactile representations, improving data efficiency and policy robustness.
-Experiments on seven contact-rich manipulation tasks demonstrate that \MethodAcronym\ significantly outperforms baseline methods, demonstrating its effectiveness for complex manipulation tasks.
+Additionally, we propose a multi-modal representation learning strategy to obtain pre-trained tactile representations, improving data efficiency and policy robustness.
+Experiments on 5 contact-rich manipulation tasks demonstrate that our system is more scalable, efficient, and effective than baseline methods.